Archittt/Snake-Game/README.md

 5. Game Over Screen and Restart Option:
 Upon the conclusion of a game, a game over screen is presented to the player.
 This screen displays a bold "Game Over!" message along with the player's final score.
 Furthermore, instructions to restart the game are provided, indicating that the spacebar can be pressed to initiate a new game.
 This feature enhances the user interface and allows for seamless transitions between gameplay sessions.

+# Contributions
+Contributions are welcome!
+If you have suggestions for improvements or new features, please open an issue or submit a pull request.